vadimsj/redland-renovations/README.md

 - [GitHub](https://github.com/) - is the hosting site used to store the code for the website.

+- [Cloudflare](https://www.cloudflare.com/) - was used as custom domain provider for demo website.

 - [Git](https://git-scm.com/) - was used as a version control software to commit and push the code to the GitHub repository.

 - [VS Code](https://code.visualstudio.com/) - was used as local IDE.

 - [Balsamiq](https://balsamiq.com/) - was used to create the wireframes for the website.

+- [Figma](https://www.figma.com/) - was used for svg editing.

+- [Inkscape](https://inkscape.org/) - was used for svg editing.

+- [imageresizer.com](https://imageresizer.com/) - was used to resize and compress images.

+- [freeconvert.com](https://www.freeconvert.com/) - was used to convert the format of the files.

+- [cloudconvert.com](https://cloudconvert.com/) - was used to convert the format of the files.

-- [Google fonts](https://fonts.google.com/) - was used to import fonts.
+- [Google fonts](https://fonts.google.com/) - was used to source ['Suez One' font](https://fonts.google.com/specimen/Suez+One?query=suez).

+- [fontsquirrel.com](https://www.fontsquirrel.com/) - was used to compress font.

-- [favicon.io](https://favicon.io/) - was used to generate favicon.
+- [screenspan.net](https://screenspan.net/) - was used to generate fallback font.

+- [svgrepo.com](https://www.svgrepo.com/) - was used to source arrow icons.

 - [Coolors.co](https://coolors.co/) - was used to display the colour scheme.